Lightn1ng0/Lightn1ng0_AI_Aimbot/README.md

 - Overlay (testing purposes --> overlay causes detection issues)
 - Max move speed
 - Keybind configurator
-- Mouse input methods (default is win32api, razer)
+- Mouse input methods (default is win32api, razer, arduino)

 ## Razer support (Tier 2 or higher only)
 - Works only if you have a razer mouse plugged in to your computer